atamalu/covid_loans/3_Top_Parent_Companies/3_top_parent_companies_basic.md

-Part 3: Top Parent Company Recipients (extended)
+Part 3: Top Parent Company Recipients
 ================

 In part 2, we looked into how grant & loan money was distributed amongst